2i2c-org/2i2c-org.github.io/content/blog/2025/binder-singlenode/index.md

 Over the last year, two things have changed:

-**k3s lets us deploy and manage a very simple Kubernetes distribution**.
-In the last several months, we've been experimenting and developing experience in single-node Kubernetes workflows via [k3s](https://k3s.io/) (thanks to [Carl Boettiger](https://carlboettiger.info/) for collaborating on this with us!). [k3s](https://k3s.io/) is a lightweight Kubernetes distribution that is much easier to deploy and manage.
+**K3s lets us deploy and manage a very simple Kubernetes distribution**.
+In the last several months, we've been experimenting and developing experience in single-node Kubernetes workflows via [K3s](https://k3s.io/) (thanks to [Carl Boettiger](https://carlboettiger.info/) for collaborating on this with us!).
+[K3s](https://k3s.io/) is a lightweight Kubernetes distribution that is much easier to deploy and manage.
 It's designed for things like edge computing and low-resource environments, and it can be deployed with a single script!
 We think that we've got some expertise to deploy and manage this efficiently, and want to try this out as a simpler way to deploy a BinderHub instance.

 **Single-node cloud offerings have become bigger while remaining cheaper**.
 In the last few years, single-VM offerings have gotten bigger (e.g., with more RAM), which makes them more suitable for handling large chunks of capacity on a service like [`mybinder.org`](https://mybinder.org).
 These single-node VM offerings are usually multiples cheaper than the autoscaling variants.[^1]

 [^1]: For example, [Hetzner](https://hetzner.com/cloud), which provides a much cheaper single-VM option than other cloud providers.
-There are many others infrastructure providers who could be used in this way.
+There are many other infrastructure providers who could be used in this way.
 Because of the simpler deployment model, the number of providers we could use is likely much larger.

 We think that running a single-node Kubernetes instance will be a cheap and effective way to handle a lot of `mybinder.org`'s capacity needs.
 Because it's a single node cluster, there is no auto-scaling (one reason it is so cheap), which reduces a lot of the complexity we'll have to manage.
-These are acceptable tradeoffs for a service like `mybinder.org`, which runs entirely ephemeral sessions with very limited resources and no promises about uptime, persistence, etc. As long as there's a steady stream of `mybinder.org` launches (which there has been for many years now), this node should be able to handle a constant stream of Binder launches, effecively maxing out its capacity.
+These are acceptable tradeoffs for a service like `mybinder.org`, which runs entirely ephemeral sessions with very limited resources and no promises about uptime, persistence, etc. As long as there's a steady stream of `mybinder.org` launches (which there has been for many years now), this node should be able to handle a constant stream of Binder launches, effectively maxing out its capacity.

 ## Why would it be cheaper to run a single VM?